CRATETV/crate-tv-app/README.md

 ## 📺 How to Set Up the Roku Channel (SDK)

-Roku is phasing out its "Direct Publisher" method.
+Roku has stopped accepting "Direct Publisher" channels.
 This project now includes a full **SDK (Software Development Kit) channel** that functions like Direct Publisher by loading its content from a feed URL.
+This is a one-time setup.

 **Prerequisite**: You must complete the deployment steps above first.
 The Roku channel needs a public URL to fetch movie data from.